Not your typical guide to budget backpacking Thailand

-- Renting mopeds are a great way to get around the islands – Be careful in cities the traffic is mayhem.
+- Renting mopeds are a great way to get around the islands while backpacking Thailand – Be careful in cities the traffic is mayhem.

 - If going to a full moon party or any beach party, don’t walk on the beach barefooted, you will cut your cut on broken glass (Like this muggins over here did).

-- If you are looking to go to an elephant sanctuary, do some research into which ones are ethical – there are many that claim to be but after some research, you can clearly see they are not.
+- If you are looking to go to an elephant sanctuary, do some research into which ones are really ethical and not just say they are- there are many that claim to be but after some research, you can clearly see they are not.

 - Don’t leave your drink’s lying around you will be left vulnerable to having your drink spiked.